-Taking this information into account, along with the expected number of patients for this study (163 subjects in the treatment group, and up to 322 subjects in the control group) the statistical power to compare survival of these 2 groups is assessed in the following:
+Taking this information into account, along with the expected number of patients for this study (163 subjects in the treatment group, and about 337 subjects in the control group) the statistical power to compare survival of these 2 groups is assessed in the following:

-A two-sided log-rank test with an overall sample size of 485 subjects (322 in the control group and 163 in the treatment group) achieves 77% power at a 0.05 significance level to detect a hazard ratio of 0.6 when the control group median survival time is 31 weeks, assuming that the study will last for 124 weeks.
-This power estimation constitutes an approximation, since the use of causal inference methods like propensity score weighting (instead of the simplistic log-rank test application) will reduce power due to variance inflation.
+A two-sided log-rank test with an overall sample size of 500 subjects (337 subjects in the control group and 163 subjects in the treatment group) achieves 78% power at a 0.05 significance level to detect a HR of 0.6 when the control group median survival time is 31 weeks, assuming that the study will last for 124 weeks.

+This power estimation constitutes an approximation since the use of causal inference methods like propensity score weighting (instead of the simplistic log-rank test application) will reduce power due to variance inflation.